purerosefallen/ygopro-pm/README.md

 - Ability/Pokémon Power = [Monster effect](http://yugioh.wikia.com/wiki/Monster_effect)
 - Active Pokémon = `Monster in the Extra Monster Zone`
 - Ancient Trait = [Continuous effect](http://yugioh.wikia.com/wiki/Continuous_Effect) `[while that monster is in a Monster Zone or Spell & Trap Zone]`
-- Attach = `Attach a card to a monster as a material`
+- Attach = `Attach a card to a monster as a material`/`Stack a card on top of or underneath another card`
 - Attack = `During your Main Phase, if this card has [...] attached to it: You can activate this effect; (attack goes here)`
 - Benched Pokémon = `Monster in the Main Monster Zone [or card in the Spell & Trap Zone]`
 - Between-Turns Step = `End Phase`